chromium/chromium/docs/transcripts/wuwt-e03-content.md

 24:45 JOHN: Well, yes. test-only methods, we try really hard - not just for the public API, but inside, because we don't want to bloat the binary.
-But we do have content public tests, which is - gives you a lot more leeway to poke at things in your browser test, for example, or your unit tests.
+But we do have content/public/test, which is - gives you a lot more leeway to poke at things in your browser test, for example, or your unit tests.
 Another thing is, we also have guidelines for how the API should be.
 We don't have, really, concrete classes.
 It's mostly abstract interfaces.
 And so, there's a bunch of